 If prices stay where they are, next year I just may liberate myself from thousand dollar holiday kosher grocery bills and skip the whole thing altogether.
 I will have four glasses of wine because this night is not so different from other nights.
 I might break into a few songs for tradition’s sake, what’s Passover without Dayeinu right?
 But I’d like to have the whole thing wrapped up by 9:30 – 10.

 I love this holiday but more so now because I’ve freed myself of the anxiety I usually experience for the month before it and the paranoia of being in it.
 God did not take us out of bondage to turn us all into obsessive-compulsive nitwits and at this point if you gave me a free week at one of those hotels with a program I’d pass, I simply do not own enough outfits to wear something different to the tea room everyday and I refuse to reserve lounges at the pool at 6:30 AM before breakfast.
 I’m perfectly content appreciating that this year the holiday falls out on a weekend and I can just relax with the family at home.

-When we read that part in the hagadah that mentions about us all feeling as if we left Egypt – I will feel my own exodus, a personal one, one where Passover is celebrated rather than observed.
+When we read that part in the Haggadah that mentions us all feeling as if we left Egypt, I will feel my own exodus, a personal one, one where Passover is celebrated rather than observed.
 I will be relaxed and leave my anxiety at the door.
-Instead of inviting Elijah in when I open the front door, I wall cast out obsession with matzo portion size or opening a new mayonnaise and just fell free at last to be……….me.
+Instead of inviting Elijah in when I open the front door, I will cast out obsession with matzo portion size or opening a new mayonnaise and just fall free at last to be…me.